CrossanCooper/school-choice-project/README.md

 # school-choice-project
-School choice and housing market
+Effects of school choice on the housing market